converswp/subscription/readme.txt

 ### SUBSCRIPTIONS FOR WOOCOMMERCE PLUGIN COMPATIBILITIES

-- [**Works Perfectly with Membership for WooCommerce**](https://wordpress.org/plugins/membership-for-woocommerce/): The WooCommerce Subscriptions Plugin is fully compatible with the Membership for WooCommerce plugin.
+- [**Works Perfectly with Membership for WooCommerce**](https://wordpress.org/plugins/membership-for-woocommerce/): The **WooCommerce subscriptions plugin** is fully compatible with the Membership for WooCommerce plugin.
 This means you can sell membership plans with recurring payments, giving users access to exclusive content or services.
  It helps you create a smooth membership experience with automatic billing and easy plan management.